River Lea: Trade and industry

 During the Middle Ages, Temple Mills, Abbey Mills, Old Ford and Bow were the sites of water mills (mainly in ecclesiastic ownership) that supplied flour to the bakers of Stratforde-atte-Bow, and hence bread to the City.
 It was the channels created for these mills that caused the Bow Back Rivers to be cut through the former Roman stone causeway at Stratford (from which the name is derived).

 The River Lea flows through the old brewing and malting centre of Ware, and consequently transport by water was for many years a significant industry based there.
 Barley was transported into Ware, and malt out via the river, in particular to London.
 Bargemen born in Ware were given the "freedom of the River Thames" — avoiding the requirement of paying lock dues — as a result of their transport of fresh water and food to London during The Great Plague of 1665–66.
 A local legend says that dead bodies were brought out of London at that time via the river for burying in Ware, but there is no evidence for this.

-The extensive level of waterborne trade led the historian John Stow, writing in 1603, to describe the Lea as “this pleasant and useful river”.
+The extensive level of waterborne trade led the historian John Stow, writing in 1603, to describe the Lea as "this pleasant and useful river".

 The riverside has hosted a number of major armaments manufacturers, such as the Waltham Abbey Royal Gunpowder Mills, the Royal Small Arms Factory at Enfield Lock (which is now a housing development known as Enfield Island Village) and the Congreve Rocket Factory on the site of Stratford Langthorne Abbey.

+The river Lea formed an important part of the development of one of the UK's historically most important aircraft manufacturers, AVRO.
+The railway arch where A.V.
+Roe in 1909 built and achieved the first all-British powered flight still stands next to the river Lea on the Walthamstow Marshes.